-From the oldest Western-style hotel in Japan to modern business hotels, there are plenty of choices in Nara.
+From the oldest Western-style hotel in Japan to modern business hotels, there are plenty of options for where to stay in Nara.

 Not sure where to rest your head?
-Use this complete guide to the best places to stay in Nara and discover the top hotels for travellers…
+Discover the best Nara hotels with this complete guide to the best places to stay in Nara…

-Many of the best hotels in Nara are within walking distance of the ancient temples & shrines of Nara and other must-see attractions.
+Many of the best hotels in Nara are within walking distance of the ancient temples & shrines of Nara and many of the other top things to do in Nara.
 There are even luxury resorts with hot springs & trendy bars to sweeten your visit that much more.

-No matter what type of experience you want in Nara, there’s something out there to meet your needs.
-Here’s a roundup of the best Nara hotels for independent travellers…
+No matter what type of accommodations experience you want in Nara, there’s something out there to meet your needs.

 Guest House Oku